 Clinical and Research Interests:

-- Measurement of play, playfullness, and play participation in children
+Measurement of play, playfulness, and play participation in children

 Fabrizi, S. (2014, June).
 Caregiver included community playgroups in early intervention.
 Poster session presented at World Federation of Occupational Therapy Congress in Yokohama, Japan.